Tinnitus and Stress: How Stress and Silence Affect Tinnitus

 A few weeks back when I was coaching my son’s baseball game, I noticed in the 4th inning that I had not been distracted by ringing all game.
 After focusing a bit, I realized the tinnitus was still there, but it was being washed from my consciousness by a stream of ambient sounds.
 If you are always working alone in a home office or generally finding yourself surrounded by relative silence because of the pandemic, this too will soon change.

 Does this mean you should drown out your tinnitus with noise whenever you start to hear the ringing?

-It’s an approach, but not the right one.
-Like fixing a broken pipe with duct tape, the pipe is still broken.
+It’s an approach.
+But not the right one.
+That’s like fixing a broken pipe with duct tape.
+The pipe is still broken.

 Treatment starts with deep diagnostics of your middle and inner ear to find any abnormalities in your auditory system.
-And depending what is identified, a variety of treatments might include:
+Following the diagnostics, doctors use a variety of treatments including: